FROM WHOM DOES EL TORO WATER DISTRUCT BUY THEIR WATER?

-Presently, MWD is heavily supporting Governor Brown and his proposed Twin Tunnel "California Water Fix."
+Presently, MWD is heavily supporting the proposed Single Tunnel "California Water Fix."
 The "California Water Fix" will allow water to be reliability delivered to the State Water Project while protecting the Bay-Delta resources and fish spawning areas.
 The project will take nearly 20 years to complete, but ensuring water reliability to Southern California and the San Joaquin Valley is the type of planning required of your water district board and management team.

 IS THE DROUGHT REAL?

-Yes, Southern California has had below normal rainfall this year and although we filled our reservoirs last year, we need to continue conserving our use of potable water and managing our demand upon imported water sources.
+Yes, Southern California has had below normal rainfall for the past few years and although we filled our reservoirs in 2019, we need to continue conserving our use of potable water and managing our demand upon imported water sources.
 Unfortunately, the rest of the western US, is also in a drought, so Metropolitan Water District (MWD), the wholesaler of all imported water to Southern California has very limited new supplies.
 Fortunately, MWD has been expanding local storage capacity and purchasing water resources from farmers who hold priority water rights in Northern California.
 With effective management of our demand, we have had sufficient water.

 WHY CAN’T I HAVE RECYCLED WATER?

 A recycled water system requires considerable investment.
 The system installed in Laguna Woods Village was cost effective because much of the community had been built with the irrigation system separated from the domestic water usage system.
 So even though potable water was being used for irrigation, the cost was isolated to the “in-street” distribution system.
 In neighborhoods that have domestic use and irrigation water systems combined, it is much more costly to install a recycled water system.
-I am asking to be elected so I can help bring recycled water to more areas of the district as it becomes cost effective.
-Continuing technical and financial evaluations will be required of which my background can support.
+At this time, the capital cost is prohibitive without a significant increase in the water rates, which is not in the best interest of all the districts customers.

 WHAT ABOUT INCREASING WATER COSTS?